Charles Ellet Jr.: United States Ram Fleet

 When the Civil War broke out, Ellet renewed his advocacy especially in light of the Confederate build up of ram ships.
+He even wrote directly to President Lincoln urging him to increase funding for the United States Army Corps of Engineers and offered to his knowledge of Virginia's terrain and infrastructure to cut off Confederate supply lines and to build steam-powered ram ships to protect northern ports.
+Lincoln told Ellet to seek opinions from U.S. Generals: Winfred Scott, George B. McClellan and James Totten.
+Lincoln's letter to Ellett was carried to the home of McClellan, who refused to see Ellet or consider his proposal.
 The Confederate forces captured the USS Merrimack at the Norfolk Navy Yard and converted her to a ram ship.
-Despite being bulky and slow-moving, the Union forces became convinced of the possibility of ram ships when the Merrimack, renamed CSS Virginia, sank the USS Cumberland and USS Congress at Hampton Roads.
+Despite the vessel's being bulky and slow-moving, the Union forces became convinced of the possibility of ram ships when the Merrimack, renamed CSS Virginia, sank the USS Cumberland and USS Congress at Hampton Roads.
 The Navy still ignored him, but in March 1862, Secretary of War Edwin M. Stanton, familiar with his work on the Wheeling Suspension Bridge and other projects, appointed Ellet colonel of engineers and authorized him to form the United States Ram Fleet on the Mississippi River.
 The Union Navy's Mississippi River Squadron and the Confederate River Defense Fleet were battling for control of the Mississippi and Stanton believed the Union Navy would benefit from the addition of ram ships.
-Ellet and the ram fleet were outside of the naval command and reported directly to Stanton.
+Ellet and the ram fleet were outside of the navy's direct chain of command and reported directly to Stanton.